lienebriede/jurtaka/README.md

 **Fix:** Installed the Pillow library: `pip install Pillow==8.2.0` and add necessary dependencies to the settings file:
 - Defined `MEDIA_URL = '/media/'`.
 - Configured `DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'`.

+8. Incorrect Comment Count in 'Top' Post View

+In the 'Top' Post View, comment count is much higher than it should be

+**Possible reason**: Error in calculating like and comment count in the queryset.

+**Tried Fixes**:
+- Annotated the queryset to calculate comment count.
+- Used `ExpressionWrapper` to ensure accurate calculation of comment count.
+- Utilized `F` expressions to reference and aggregate comment count correctly.
+- Specified `IntegerField` to ensure that the field type used for storing comment count is appropriate and avoids any type-related issues.

+**Possible Fix**: Add `comment_count` and `likes_count` as fields directly on the Post model, override the `save()` method on the Comment and Likes models to update these fields whenever a new comment or like is added.

+**Solution Implemented**: Due to time constraints and the persistence of the issue, the affected category had to be temporarily removed from the site.
+This decision ensures data integrity and user experience until a more robust solution can be implemented.

 [Return to contents list](#table-of-contents)